Cinema & Media Arts

-Taien Ng-Chan is a Hamilton-based writer, researcher and media artist whose work takes on hybrid forms of experimental cinema, photography, poetry, and processes of mapping.
-While her doctoral dissertation explored locative media art and creative practices of everyday life and daily travel, her current projects explore “object-oriented storytelling” and place-based narrative.
-She is interested in new forms of research-creation such as the essay-poem or the interactive media essay.
-In addition to her scholarly work in such publications as Wi: Journal of Mobile Media and Humanities, Taien has also published four books and anthologies of creative writing, produced multimedia arts websites, and written for stage, screen, and CBC Radio.
-She has shown her videopoems and media works in film festivals and galleries across Canada and internationally, including at the Biennale internationale d’art numérique in Montreal, the International Mobile Innovation Screenings in New Zealand, and most recently at the Art Gallery of Windsor’s Triennial of Contemporary Art 2017.
+Taien Ng-Chan is a writer, media artist, and assistant professor in Cinema and Media Arts at York University.
+She holds a doctorate from Concordia University’s Centre for Interdisciplinary Studies in Society and Culture (CISSC).
+In addition to her scholarly work in such publications as Intermediality and Humanities, she has published four books and anthologies of creative writing, produced multimedia arts websites, written drama for stage, screen, and CBC Radio.
+Her digital media works have been exhibited in conference events, film festivals and galleries across Canada and internationally, including at the Biennale internationale d’art numérique in Montreal, the International Mobile Innovation Screenings in New Zealand, Waterloo’s Lumen Festival, the Art Gallery of Windsor, and the Art Gallery of Hamilton.

 Dr. Ng-Chan is currently the York Research Chair in Marginal & Emergent Media, and is developing her studio-lab, Marginal MediaWorks, to explore research-creation in Extended Reality (or XR, an umbrella term that includes virtual and augmented realities, geo-located soundscape).
 She is Co-Director (with Prof. Carmela Laganse at McMaster University) of the Sari-Sari Xchange Project, which partners with the Toronto Reel Asian International Film Festival, Tangled Art+Disability, and Centre for Social+Artistic Practice to explore community-building through XR media creation.